 The standard press release can seem boring, but using multimedia content to boost your press release can help you stand out from the competition.

-Pay it Forward with Persistence and Quality
+Pay it forward with persistence and quality

-Although AirBnB and Uber are not necessarily “boring” startups, these are both fine examples of small budget concepts which received widespread media coverage.
+Although Airbnb and Uber are not necessarily “boring” startups, these are both fine examples of small-budget concepts which received widespread media coverage.
 For the most part, the reason for this coverage was due to the disruptive nature of the technology.
-For instance, the hotel industry has suffered immensely in the face of Air BnB’s success and likewise, taxi companies continue to go out of business because of Uber.
+For instance, the hotel industry has suffered immensely in the face of Airnbnb’s success.
+Likewise, taxi companies continue to go out of business because of Uber.